 To successfully implement a proactive, preventative well being program, such as an Employee Assistance Program or our Physician Well Being Resources, organizations need to make sure it is adequately communicated and promoted internally.
 After all, team members can’t use it if they are not aware of or feel there is a stigma attached to using the resources offered.

 For example, we encourage leaders to use these programs themselves before launching the resources for their organization to make sure they fully understand the benefit, are able to speak to it and can share personal stories with their employees, to become advocates of the resources.

 In conclusion, it was great to see the diversity of industries represented at these events.
 Leaders and employees are experiencing similar challenges and issues and these conversations can lead to a heightened awareness and positive change for organizations in creating a culture of well being.

-For more information or for help in assessing your organization’s well being needs, give us a call at 800.383.1908 to see how we can help.
+For more information or for help in assessing your organization’s well being needs, give us a call at 800.383.1908 or contact us online.